Chiefs TE Travis Kelce opens up about Taylor Swift, getting older

 The Chiefs are 3-1 this season going into a road trip to Minnesota to face the Vikings.
 The one loss came when Kelce injured his knee on the Tuesday before the team’s Thursday night season opener against the Detroit Lions.

+“Some things that have popped up that just make you stay on top of it.

 “I think everybody gets to this point in their career if they’re fortunate enough to get to year 11 in their career.
 You know, you definitely got to start to hone in on things even more and, and just, you know, just make sure that you’re available.
-You know, make sure that you’re doing everything you can to make yourself available, and yeah, that’s always been the mindset for sure,” Kelce continued.
+You know, make sure that you’re doing everything you can to make yourself available and yeah, that’s always been the mindset for sure.”

 Kelce’s first game back in Week 2 against the Jacksonville Jaguars saw him struggle on the field, and his body language showed that throughout the game.
 After one play, he received a penalty for taking his helmet off too early.
 He still managed a touchdown with 26 yards on four catches.